 The impact of board dynamics on shareholder value creation

 The research demonstrated a direct link between director characteristics (professional and social capital) and corporate profitability.
-However the impact of the collective board behaviour was shown to have an 800% greater impact on a firm’s performance compared with that of individual directors.
+However, the impact of the collective board behaviour was shown to have an 800% greater impact on a firm’s performance compared with that of individual directors.

 In our experience, those teams that are called by a much greater purpose and legacy strive to create something unique – something that in parallel none of them would be able to do.
 One leader described it as the ability to ‘positively surprise each other’.

 They create a way of being that is very difficult for their competitors to copy – it is unique to them and generates significant value and innovation to the organisation.
-At some point in their career most people have experienced this sense of being part of a high performance unit, but it’s difficult to explain exactly what caused it.
-Our 6 practice model looks at some of the conditions that need to be in place to allow high performance to emerge and flourish.
+At some point in their career most people have experienced this sense of being part of a high performing unit, but it’s difficult to explain exactly what caused it.
+Our six practice model looks at some of the conditions that need to be in place to allow high performance to emerge and flourish.
 Read more here